 Chesterfield County is Virginia's second-most-populous county with approximately 374,000 residents, forming the southern and western suburban arc of the Richmond metro.
-It surrounds the independent City of Richmond on its south and west sides but does not include Richmond — the city is its own jurisdiction with its own circuit and general district courts.
+It surrounds the independent City of Richmond on its south and west sides but does not include Richmond.
+The city is its own jurisdiction with its own circuit and general district courts.
 Chesterfield also does not include the independent cities of Colonial Heights (to its south) or Petersburg (to its southeast), which are similarly separate jurisdictions despite being geographically embedded within or adjacent to the county.

 Chesterfield County has been one of Virginia's fastest-growing counties for the past two decades, driven by suburban expansion from Richmond along the Route 360, Route 288, and Midlothian Turnpike corridors.
 That growth means a meaningful share of current residents have prior Richmond city address histories, and cross-jurisdictional searching between Chesterfield County and the City of Richmond is the norm for the metro's south side.
-See the Virginia state guide for the full context on Virginia's independent city structure.
+See the Virginia state guide for full context on Virginia's independent city structure.

 Key takeaways